johniselin/Liquor-Taxation-and-Alcohol-Related-Driving-Fatalities/README.md

 #### File Layout

-The do files and data files attached can be placed into the following set of folders (the set of folders under "synth" below are created automatically by the do-file "setup.do":
+The do files and data files attached can be placed into the following set of folders (the set of folders under "synth" below are created automatically by the do-file "setup.do"):

 * Dataset Construction
   * *All Dataset Construction do-files*